 We also read the other information contained in the Summary Financial Report and consider the implications for our report if we become aware of any apparent misstatements or material inconsistencies with the Summary Financial Statement.
-The other information comprises only the Summary Chairman's Statement, Summary Directors' Report, Summary Directors' Remuneration Report and the other items listed on the contents page.
+The other information comprises only the Summary Chairman's Statement and Summary Directors' Remuneration Report.